On Jiang's wavefront sets conjecture for representations in local Arthur packets

-Jiang's conjecture (Conjecture \ref{cubmfclocal}) has analogues for quasi-split unitary groups and non-quasi-split classical groups.
+This paper serves as an initial step towards the deep conjecture of Jiang (Conjecture \ref{cubmfclocal}) on the wavefront sets of representations in general local Arthur packets, through the endoscopic character identities.
+Jiang's conjecture (Conjecture \ref{cubmfclocal}) has analogs for quasi-split unitary groups and non-quasi-split classical groups.
 The method used in this paper is expected to extend to these cases (as long as the local Arthur classification is carried out).

 We remark that Okada (\cite{Oka21}) has computed the wavefront set of irreducible unramified representations of split connected reductive $p$-adic groups with local Arthur parameter $\psi$ being trivial on the Weil-Deligne group.
-Ciubotaru, Mason-Brown, and Okada (\cite{CMO21}) have computed the wavefront set of irreducible Iwahori-spherical representations of split connected reductive $p$-adic groups with ``real infinitesimal characters".
+Ciubotaru, Mason-Brown, and Okada (\cite{CMBO24, CMBO25}) have computed the wavefront set of irreducible Iwahori-spherical representations of split connected reductive $p$-adic groups with ``real infinitesimal characters".
 Waldspurger (\cite{Wal18, Wal20}) has computed the wavefront set of tempered and anti-tempered unipotent representations of pure inner twists of $\SO_{2n+1}(F)$.
 Combining these results on unipotent representations with the closure ordering result in \cite{HLLZ22}, jointly with Hazeltine and Lo (\cite{HLLS24}), we proved the following theorem towards Conjecture \ref{cubmfclocal}.

 \begin{thm}{\cite[Theorem 11.4]{HLLS24}} Let $\RG_n=\Sp_{2n}, \SO_{2n+1}$.
 Then Conjecturre \ref{cubmfclocal} is true if $\psi$ is trivial on $W_F$. \end{thm}